openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 expiring.
 That "-dash 360" puts a lifetime on each certificate.
 You could make that incredibly long but exposes your system to having incredibly old certificates around when encryption and the methods to defeat it have had ample time to improve.

-Now we have to talk about the seed of trust.
+Also, it is possible that a private key's strength, might need to be improved by generating new keys.
+This can happen when security vulnerabilities are found.
+New private keys automatically require new certificates.

+Even if we ignore all of those concerns: who did we trust to get this system setup?
+Whatever or whoever that was was our seed of trust: the thing we first trusted.
 So far, you could have imagined that a human was doing all of this work.
 In that case, you are trusting a human operator to properly configure all of the systems while accessing the most sensitive parts of the process: the private keys.
 The seed of trust is in that human.
 If this is a software system performing these actions, that means that the system has to be trusted and most likely have access to every other system coming online.
 That is workable, but what happens when your system can have people external to your system request to add software pieces to the network.
 How can that be handled?
 How do you trust that system in the first place to trust it?
 Using a secret password creates a single, exploitable, weak point.
 Public-key cryptography could be put in place, but then we are in and chicken-and-egg scenario.
 We are putting public-key cryptography in place to put automate public-key cryptography.